·5 min read

 What programming languages are used in AI?

-Python is the most popular language for AI development due to its extensive libraries and frameworks.
-R is also used for statistical computing and data analysis.
-Other languages like Java, C++, and JavaScript are used in specific AI applications.
+Python is the most popular language for AI development due to its extensive libraries and frameworks, such as TensorFlow, PyTorch, Scikit-learn, and Keras.
+R is also used for statistical computing and data analysis, particularly in academic research.
+Other languages like Java, C++, and JavaScript are used in specific AI applications, such as game development and web-based AI applications.
+While Python is dominant, familiarity with other languages can be beneficial for certain niches within the field of AI and for securing specific entry level AI coding jobs.

 What is the average salary for entry-level AI coding jobs?

 The average salary for entry-level AI coding jobs varies depending on location, company size, and specific skills.
 However, you can generally expect a salary range of $70,000 to $100,000 per year in the United States.
-Some companies may offer higher salaries for candidates with exceptional skills or experience.
+Some companies may offer higher salaries for candidates with exceptional skills or experience, particularly those with specialized knowledge in areas like deep learning or natural language processing.
+Researching salary ranges for similar roles in your desired location can provide a more accurate estimate.
+Keep in mind that salary is often negotiable, especially if you possess in-demand skills and a strong portfolio when applying for entry level AI coding jobs.

 How do I get into AI with no experience?